Capacity of Noisy Permutation Channels: Problem Statement and Main Results

 A rate $R$ is \emph{achievable} if there is a sequence of encoder-decoder pairs $(f_n, g_n)$ with rate $R$ such that $\lim_{n \to \infty} P^{(n)}_{\textsf{error}} = 0$.
 The capacity for the noisy permutation channel with DMC $P_{Z|X}$ is $\permcap(P_{Z|X}) \eqdef \sup \{R \geq 0: R \text{ is achievable} \}\,.$

 In \cite{makur_2020}, the author determined that the noisy permutation channel capacity\footnote{While it might seem that the noisy permutation channel capacity should be a continuous function of the values in $P_{Z|X}$, note that this is not the case due to how capacity is defined.
-Changing values in $P_{Z|X}$ by a small $\delta$ could change the rank of $P_{Z|X}$ by $1$, but no matter how small $\delta$ is, there exists an $n$ large enough so its effects can make a difference. } for DMC $P_{Z|X}$ has an achievability bound given by
+Changing values in $P_{Z|X}$ by a small $\delta$ could change the rank of $P_{Z|X}$ by $1$, but no matter how small $\delta$ is, there exists an $n$ large enough so the effects of $\delta$ can make a difference. } for DMC $P_{Z|X}$ is bounded by

 For strictly positive matrices $P_{Z|X}$ (meaning all the transition probabilities are greater than $0$), the author shows a converse bound